 In this article, we’ll cover the distinct ways that Virginia law treats marijuana possession and distribution differently than other drugs.

-If you are charged with either crime, its important to contact a lawyer immediately in order to prepare the best possible defense for your case.
+If you are charged with either the possession or distribution of marijuana, its important to contact a lawyer immediately in order to prepare the best possible defense for your case.

 Marijuana Possession in Virginia

-Specifically, the Code classifies a first offense of marijuana possession as a Class U misdemeanor, which carries its own special set of rules and punishments.
+Specifically, as of July 1st, 2020, the Code classifies a first offense of marijuana possession as a minor civil violation with a maximum fine of $25.

 Before we continue with the Virginia-specific rules, however, it’s important to note that marijuana is still illegal at the federal level.

-This means that federal courts still treat even a fist-time charge for the possession of marijuana as a Class A misdemeanor.
+This means that federal courts still treat even a first-time charge for the possession of marijuana as a Class A misdemeanor.

 Possession of Other Controlled Substances

-Normally, the penalties for the possession of a controlled substance include the suspension of your license, a fine, and possibly jail time.
+Normally, the penalties for the possession of a controlled substance in Virginia include community service, a fine, and possibly jail time.